DylanMeeus/springboot_jwt_blog/_posts/2015-09-15-angular-2-series-part-2-domain-models-and-dependency-injection.markdown

 1. The `User` class isn't enforcing which values should be present or not.
 This can have implications if some operation downstream expects certain values to always be present.
 2. The model doesn't have methods of its own to handle calculation of the user's rating or submitting the data.
 What if we wanted to have this same functionality in another of our app's components?
 We would need to duplicate the code in those other components.
 3. While `calculateRating` is trivial in this example, what if we had some important and sensitive method with business logic that is meant only for certain circumstances?
 We need a way to make sure such methods can't be used in places they're not supposed to be.
+4. No ability to share models with a JavaScript backend.

-Let's see how we can tackle these issues.
+Let's see how we can tackle some of these issues.
 We'll start by moving the model to its own file.

 ```js
 // models/user.ts